nodiscc/shaarchiver/README.md

  * https://github.com/nodiscc/shaarchiver/issues/

 #### Example output directory
-Here is what your backup directory should look like after archving some links:
+Here is what your backup directory should look like after archiving some links:

 ```
-~/git/shaarchiver (master *=)$
-▧ tree backups/
+ ↳ tree backups/

 backups/
 ├── audio
 │   ├── music